imsushil/bookmymovie/README.md

 # bookmymovie
 A spring boot application that provides different APIs for booking seat(s) for a movie.
 For simplicity, I have assumed all theatres are single screen theatres.
 Through this project, you will know the basics of how to use Swagger to document API.

+**Note:** As the 3rd and 4th API have same resource path but different query parameters, the 4th API won't show in the swagger UI but you can hit it using Postman/SoapUI.

 **Demo**: https://book-movie.herokuapp.com/swagger-ui.html

 ## Getting Started